The Port sells key Roselawn building to Cincinnati Community Toolbank

 Demolition and sitework for TechSolve II were funded by a Moving Ohio Forward grant, City of Cincinnati funding and a Duke Energy Site Readiness Grant.
 The site now supports more than 190 jobs.

-From 2012 – 2018, The Port has invested $18.1MM in Bond Hill and Roselawn, leading acquisition and redevelopment of more than 60 acres in Bond Hill, and more than 20 acres in Roselawn, following community priorities detailed in the BH + R Plan approved and formalized in 2016.
+From 2012 – 2018, The Port has invested $18.1MM in Bond Hill and Roselawn, leading the acquisition and repositioning of more than 60 acres in Bond Hill, and more than 20 acres in Roselawn, following community priorities detailed in the BH + R Plan approved and formalized in 2016.
 In 2018, new engagement with Bond Hill residents was undertaken to update the BH+R plan and community’s priorities for revitalization.

 About The Port